un-deanpu/Kafka-HA-test/README.md

 ---

 ## 🎓 Minerva HC 應用註腳 (Minerva HC Usage Footnote)
-* **#scienceoflearning**： I adopted two principles from two Maxim of learning.
-This project's **difficulty is desirable**, on which I did plenty of **foundational reasearch** through videos and articles.
-                          *I also **transferred my knowledge regarding kubernetes and load balancer** to accelerate my understangding of Kafka, and, furthermore, I will explain to my friends, which served as a **deliberate practice**.
+* **#scienceoflearning**： I adopted two principles from the two maxims of learning.
+This project's **difficulty is desirable**, on which I did plenty of **foundational research** through videos and articles.
+I also **transferred my knowledge of Kubernetes and load balancers** to accelerate my understanding of Kafka, and I will explain it to my friends, which will serve as a **deliberate practice**.
-* **#purpose**： Apart from necessary requirements of this **shor-term** job-deriving project, I perceived it as the foundation of my **long-term goal**, which delineates the capabilities of facing unknown, active learning, and envisioning the future.
-                *My long-term goal is to extend my ability to span across not only among cloud but all IT-and-AI-related domains, and this project is driven by this goal.
+* **#purpose**： Apart from the requirements of this **short-term** job-deriving project, I perceived it as the foundation of my **long-term goal**, which delineates the capabilities of facing unknown, active learning, and envisioning the future.
+My long-term goal is to expand my ability to span not only the cloud but also all IT and AI-related domains, and that goal drives this project.
 * **#heuristics**： Used the means-ends-analysis in **problem-solving heuristics**.
-This method will break the goal down into multiple subhgoals, by resolving which we can approach the goal state.
-                   *To my knowledge, when I made a project timeline with several small goals, I subconsciously employed this method, which is structural and auditable.
+This method will break the goal down into multiple subgoals, resolving each as we approach the goal state.
+To my knowledge, when I made a project timeline with several small goals, I subconsciously employed this method, which is structural and auditable.

 ---

 *Created by Sam Wang, mainly for Futurenest*